 - You must commit to a minimum of 6 hours per week

 - 4 students maximum per class (could be either a pro or a con depending on what you prefer)

-3. Cambly – Tutoring Online to Worldwide Students
+3. Cambly – Online English Tutoring Jobs to Worldwide Students

 Cambly is a much more informal teaching setting than VIPKID and Qkids, and there are many differences.
 The people who you’ll be talking with already speak English at some level and for the most part, they are just wanting to practice their conversational skills.